 like a lamb" and certainly will go "out like a lion".
 With only

 three days left until spring officially begins, we still have quite a

-way to go before we see open water, like the picture to the right.
+way to go before we actually see open water.

 ice-out this year; but, have been dampened, unless we see a real warming

 trend soon.
 No hurry for you snow birds to return too soon.